Courageously Fearful

 • enforce new performance standards on tenured or seasoned employees.

-If you aim to have a thriving career, or make a true difference at work, or lead other people, you should start by committing yourself to working with courage.
+If you aim to have a thriving career, make a true difference at work, or lead other people, you should start by committing yourself to working with courage.
 Courage isn’t just for daredevils.
 It’s for everyone!

 You Might Also Like…